Giszmo/nostr.info/_pages/clients/jester.md

 license: MIT
 ---

-Users can their nostr public and private keys to play with other nostr users or bots using a nostr relay.
+Users can use their nostr public and private keys to play with other nostr users or bots using a nostr relay.